ballena-io/ballena-docs/tokenomics.md

 ![](.gitbook/assets/BALLE_Token_Distribution.png)

+**Percentage Breakdown:**

-Total supply was minted and distributed as:
+Total fix supply was distributed as:

-* 24000 BALLE tokens - Distributed among all platform users.
+* 60% - 24000 BALLE tokens - Distributed among all platform users.
-* 13300 BALLE tokens - Distributed among BALLE holders as an extra reward.
+* 33.3% - 13300 BALLE tokens - Distributed among BALLE holders as an extra reward.
-* 2700 BALLE tokens - Dev.
-Team funds.
+* 6.8% - 2700 BALLE tokens - Dev.
+Team funds, these are dedicated to the dev team to ensure sustainable and rapid innovation and for promotion actions.

+## Details:

+**Fixed Supply Tokenomics:** All tokens are minted and will be freely distributed.
+No more minting possible.

+**Utility:** Fees from ecosystem will go to token holders.
+From our Yield Optimizer, 3% of user gains will be used to buy BALLE and get it back to token holders.

+## How distribution works

+All distribution mecanisms are already implemented in our smartcontracts.
+Only a multiplier can be changed because we will need to adjust it so we can adjust rewards rate for certain pools.
+All info will be clearly stated on the user interface anyways.

+### Platform users distribution

+This distribution will go over the first year of our platform and will give 24,000 BALLE to all users of our products.

+### BALLE holders distribution

+This distribution will go will give 13,300 BALLE to governance stakers as an extra reward that complements \(with a multiplier\) the rewards for token holders, for example, 3% performance fee from our Yield Optimizer.

 ## Smart contracts